siddsach/siddsach.github.io/_publications/flipside-2.md

 collection: portfolio
 ---

-Code for my Flipside Research is in a Private Repo, but reach out if you're interested, I can share it in some circumstances
+Code for my Flipside Research is in a Private Repo, but reach out if you're interested, I can share it in some cases

 ## Main Claim Detection Algorithm combining a few things